glouw/openempire/README.md

     Left alt + Q W E R T ...
 Z X C V B: selects a building to place, or a unit command to execute.

-## Structure

-C source lives in src/ folder and is compilable by both C++11 and C11 compilers.
-C source is separated by typedefs, implemented with .[ch] files.
-General purpose scripts may live in the top level.

-Structs are passed by value such that functions calls modify no more than one argument at a time.
-Link time optimization removes most of the heavy function argument copying.

-To simplify the lockstep engine, double and floating points are not used, and the standard math library is not linked with the final binary.

 ## Legal

 Open Empires was written from scratch with the highest regards of the